-While some people like to cook on Christmas, your idea of a nice way to spend the day might be not cooking (or doing the resulting dishes).
-If you fall into this category, it’s a Christmas miracle: several New Orleans restaurants will be open for the holiday.
-A delicious, stress-free meal might be the best present of all.
+While some people enjoy cooking on Christmas, your idea of a nice way to spend the day might be not cooking (or doing the resulting dishes).
+If you fall into this category, we have a Christmas miracle: several New Orleans restaurants will be open for the holiday.
+And a delicious, stress-free meal might be the best present of all.

 New Orleans Restaurants Open on Christmas Day

 Bombay Club Martini Bar & Restaurant, 4 p.m. to 10 p.m. — This is your chance to experience a traditional Reveillon menu (with or without a martini).